About Fragile X syndrome

-Children with Fragile X can also have autism spectrum disorder-like behaviours.
-Some children have enough of these behaviours to meet the criteria for an autism spectrum disorder (ASD) diagnosis.
-Fragile X is the most common, known single-gene cause of ASD.
+Children with Fragile X syndrome can also have autism-like behaviours.
+Some children have enough of these behaviours to meet the criteria for an autism diagnosis.
+Fragile X syndrome is the most common, known single-gene cause of autism.

-Fragile X affects more boys than girls and also affects boys more severely than girls.
-Fragile X appears in children of all cultures and ethnic backgrounds.
+Fragile X syndrome affects more boys than girls.
+It also affects boys more severely than girls.
+Fragile X syndrome appears in children of all cultures and ethnic backgrounds.

 People can be carriers of Fragile X syndrome without having the condition themselves.
 This means they have a type of Fragile X gene that they can pass on to their children.

-Male and female carriers of Fragile X can develop Fragile X-associated tremor/ataxia syndrome (FXTAS) when they're over 50 years old.
-This condition is more common in men than women.
+Carriers of Fragile X syndrome can develop Fragile X-associated tremor/ataxia syndrome (FXTAS) when they’re over 50 years old.
+This condition is rare.
+It’s more common in men than women.

 Some female carriers suffer from Fragile X-associated primary ovarian insufficiency (FXPOI).
 This problem can lead to infertility and early menopause in women with the gene.

-The signs and symptoms of Fragile X can vary a lot from child to child.
+The signs and symptoms of Fragile X syndrome can vary.
 Some children are very obviously affected, whereas others have more subtle symptoms.

-Fragile X can be hard to spot physically.
-But some children with Fragile X might have the following physical features:
+Fragile X syndrome can be hard to spot physically.
+But some children with Fragile X syndrome might have the following physical features: